At Parkland Golf & Country Club , benefit from resort style living combined with family friendly warmth.

 Shirts with collars and sleeves must be worn tucked in at all times.
 Slacks or golf shorts must be worn.
 No tank tops, denim, T-shirts, cut-offs, sweat pants, bathing suits or other athletic shorts are permitted.

 Dresses, skirts, slacks, golf shorts and blouses must be worn.
 No halter tops, denim, T-shirts, bathing suits, sweat pants, athletic shorts or short shorts are permitted.

 Acceptable shoes must be worn at all times.
 Golf shoes with spikeless golf cleats are mandatory.
-Rental shoes and spikeless golf cleats are available through the Golf Shop.
+Spikeless golf cleats are available through the Golf Shop.

 Golf Course Etiquette

 The USGA Rules of Etiquette as stated in the first section of the USGA Rule Book are endorsed by the Club and are expected to be adhered to by all golfers.

 Each person using the golf course should do their part to make a round of golf at the Club a pleasant experience for their fellow golfers.
 Here are some guidelines: